toth235a/cracks/README.md

 4. (colab - training of a new model on new data) You can retrain the model on your data if your cracks are different (masonry, asphalt, speckled surface etc.).
 You need colab+ (paying version) https://colab.research.google.com/github/toth235a/cracks/blob/main/Training_a_crack_segmentation_model_with_Mask2Former_ViT_adapter.ipynb

 5. (kaggle - prediction of concrete cracks if you do not have a GPU) Kaggle is similar to colab, very easy to create an account, you probably need to verify it with your mobile phone.
 Gives more free resources than google.
+Click on "Copy and edit" after clicking on the link. https://www.kaggle.com/displayedfullname2/prediction-with-a-crack-segmentation-model